Transit alert: Sound Transit’s light-rail line shuts down briefly Wednesday afternoon

 By 6 p.m. the agency said service was restored but riders should expect long delays.

-Riders have been tweeting photos of crowded stations or people leaving the downtown transit tunnel, to catch buses on the streets.
-Information over public address systems is inconsistent but some transit staff had warned people to expect long delays.
+Riders tweeted photos of crowded stations or people leaving the downtown transit tunnel, to catch buses on the streets.
+Information over public-address systems was inconsistent but some transit staff warned people to expect long delays.

 Spokesman Scott Thompson said trains were being restarted, under manual operations, with extensive single tracking.
 Just before 5 p.m., the agency tweeted about “damaged overhead lines on the southbound tracks between Columbia City and Mount Baker stations.”

-Besides the damage, the operations center has lost signal control, so workers went out to the trackway to activate switches, Thompson said about 5:45 p.m.
+In addition to the damage, the operations center lost signal control, so workers went out to the trackway to activate switches, Thompson said about 5:45 p.m.
 Long stretches of the network from Angle Lake to University of Washington Station are under single-tracking, where trains take turns passing through.

 Earlier, one disabled train in Rainier Valley had to be moved off the main trackway, he said.

-Some commuter trains on the Sounder line from Seattle to Tacoma moved at reduced speed due to heat, he said.
+Some commuter trains on the Sounder line from Seattle to Tacoma moved at reduced speed because of the heat, he said.

-Temperatures reached 90 degrees, but there’s no information about whether heat played a role in disrupting light rail.
+Temperatures reached 90 degrees, but there’s no information about whether heat played a role in disrupting light-rail service.
 In past years, Seattle’s light rail has avoided sags in its power wires during heat waves, but sagging wires have been a common problem in Portland.

 Frustrated riders have tweeted remarks such as “I’d honestly rather drive and sit in traffic,” “I won’t see my 1-year-old son today,” “No announcement just a prerecorded message stating extended delays.
 That doesn’t tell us your customers the tax payers a thing,” and “I’m hopping into a Lyft with a few other passengers to Angle Lake.
 Good luck everybody!”

-The agency provided no estimates yet as to when full service would be restored.
+The agency provided no estimates as to when full service would be restored.

 “We never like to see these things happen,” Thompson said, suggesting that people try buses if available.
 “We’re hopeful we can get everything up and running as soon as possible.
 We know a lot of people depend on us.”

-Link ridership has grown steadily the last few years, to 75,000 average weekday boardings, which tend to increase in summer.
-Sound Transit is undertaking the largest transit expansion program in the U.S., with plans to spend more than $90 billion in the next quarter century to operate buses and trains, and expand light rail to 116 miles total on eight corridors.
+Link ridership has grown steadily the past few years, to 75,000 average weekday boardings, which tend to increase in summer.
+Sound Transit is undertaking the largest transit-expansion program in the United States, with plans to spend more than $90 billion in the next quarter century to operate buses and trains and expand light rail to 116 miles total on eight corridors.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.